 Why haven’t I heard from you since I sent in my test?
 Please use your customer ID# to check your status online right through to your final results.
 In most cases you won’t hear from us after we receive your sample.
 This is out of respect for privacy and confidentiality to our customers.

 What should I do if I lost my customer ID#?
-Fill out the contact form and we will send it to you.
+Please email us at firstname.lastname@example.org and we will send it to you.

 What do I do if I did not receive my kit?
 Kits ordered with regular shipping should arrive within 2-7 days.
 If you feel you have been waiting longer please fill out this form and provide us with your mailing address so we can confirm it and see what the delay is.